 Gamla Stan, Old Town

 Stockholm’s old town, Gamla Stan, dates back to the 13th century and it is here where you will find the city’s most beautiful buildings, characterised by their bright yellow facades and assorted gabled crowns.
-The never-ending cobblestone streets and narrow alleyways are packed with all sorts of cafes, bars, restaurants and souvenirs shops
+The never-ending cobblestone streets and narrow alleyways are packed with all sorts of cafes, bars, restaurants and souvenirs shops.

 For any first time visitors to Stockholm, or perhaps those with a restricted amount of time, Gamla Stan is the definitive place to start and will help you get a feel for the city and its history.
 With fascinating sights such as the Stockholm Cathedral and the Royal Palace, Gamla Stan could almost be described as an open-air museum in itself, providing a clear insight into the different aspects of Swedish history and culture.